arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 and Arcadia Bay.

-*Life Is Strange and the Life Is Strange logo is &copy; Donod entertainment all rights reserved* *RealLifeComics is &copy; of Mae Dean all rights reserved*
+*Life Is Strange and the Life Is Strange logo is &copy; Donod entertainment all rights reserved*

-*The header image is &copy; 2021 of [@AmyCantNow](https://twitter.com/Amycantnow) All rights reserved.*
+*RealLifeComics is &copy; of Mae Dean all rights reserved*

+*<a href="https://twitter.com/Amycantnow/status/1397997639799652356">"Butterfly Effect"</a>*
+*&copy; 2021 by*
+*<a rel="noopener noreferrer" target="_blank" href="https://twitter.com/Amycantnow">@AmyCantNow</a> All rights reserved.*
-*Amy "The Creator" reserves the right to revoke use of this image at any time for any reason.*
+*Amy "The Creator" may revoke use of "Butterfly Effect" "The Work" at any time for any reason.*
-*This image my not be used for any reason without explicit permission of The Creator.*
+*The Work may not be used for any reason without the explicit permission of The Creator.*